 This supplement is supposed to reduce appetite and boost energy.
 It’s also supposed to “cleanse” the body by removing “toxins” (we are not told what toxins it removes).
 Kirstie calls Rescue Me a “weight loss elixir” and says that it will “flood your body with the missing elements that make weight loss and weight management an uphill battle.”
 One bottle contains 16 servings.

 This is basically a calcium and magnesium supplement.
 These supplements are said to “counteract acidity from food and drinks and toxins”.
 But you should know that there is no published peer-reviewed proof that altering the acidity (or pH) of the body leads to weight loss.

-Other attributes to calcium and magnesium are also mentioned (i.e. supporting muscle contraction, heart function, etc).
-These other functions are true but ANY calcium or magnesium works just as well.
-Calcium and magnesium is pretty cheap too – especially when it’s in food.
+Other attributes of calcium and magnesium are also mentioned (i.e. supporting muscle contraction, heart function, etc.).
+These other functions are true, but ANY calcium or magnesium works just as well.
+Calcium and magnesium are pretty cheap, too – especially when it’s in food.
 One bottle contains 30 servings.

 This is a supplement that’s supposed to help you sleep better.
 Kirstie’s website says it contains tryptophan, vitamin B6, vitamin C, and folic acid.
 Tryptophan is often found in sleep aid supplements because it is converted to a chemical called serotonin which calms us down.
 Because turkey also contains tryptophan, this is also why people often say they get tired after Thanksgiving dinner.

 Lack of sleep might cause people to eat more food (because they are awake more) and it might raise levels of cortisol which some suggest is liked to gaining weight, but the amount of tryptophan in a typical turkey dinner (and likely Nightingale) is probably not going to cause a significant sleep effect.